vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

 #### User Journey Mapping
 ##### Service Blueprint
 Stickies from the main storming board, policies and other grammar can be used to complete a [Service Blueprint](/practices/service-blueprint) to map out the journey through the system from the users perspective.
+##### User Story Mapping
+Policies with actors can help identify high-level user stories that can be broken down through story mapping exercises
 ##### User Interviews
-The information gathered here could help focus user interviews and identify good questions to ask.
+The thin slice defined in this exercise, can help focus user interviews and identify good questions to ask.
 ##### Story Writing
 The process identifies both users and policy makers.
 These personas and their objectives for each policy can be used to write stories that deliver value to either the user or the business.
 #### Swift Methodology
-If being used as part of the [Swift Method](/practices/swift-method), then this would be done as part of the Event Storm exercise that is run in the beginning, just prior to Service Candidate discovery.
+Process Modelling can be used as part of the [Swift Method](/practices/swift-method), created by `Shaun Anderson`.
+A further article will be published to detail how to use Process Modelling as part of the `Swift Method`
 ## Facilitator Notes & Tips
 #### Ubiquitous Language:
 - Naming can be contentious and often disagreements can be hard to settle.
 It is important not to spend too much time discussing names, and to use questions to allow for a less than perfect settlement to keep the conversation going.
 #### Events:
 Finding suitable events is important to getting a good model
+ - When discovering new events, do not apply strict rules on how events should be formed.
+Allow wordy descriptions, that can be used to break down the grammar.
+ -  When discovering new events, do not apply strict rules on the nature of events.
+Allow for non-domain events to be highlighted and discussed.
+It is always possible to filter a set of events by pivotal events, pipeline events, user journey events or even path to production events.
+This information might not be needed for the process model you are working on, but it can be used in another exercise.
- - Identify the important state change by understanding who might listen to it, write the event to make the subject of the event, the object that changed state. e.g. the "Customer created an order", in this sentence the state of the Order is more important and will be listened to by other parts of the system so we re-write it as "Order was created".
+ - Identify the important state change by understanding the action and who might listen to it.
+Write the event to make the subject of the event, the object that changed state. e.g. the "Customer created an order", in this sentence the state of the Order is more important and will be listened to by other parts of the system so we re-write it as "Order was created".
 Another might be "Customer Changed Address", in this instance the change of state to the customer's address is important, so the event could be written as "Customer's Address Changed".
- - Try to avoid "Passive-Aggressive Commands" as described in Martin Fowler's blog [What do you mean by “Event-Driven”?](https://martinfowler.com/articles/201701-event-driven.html).
+ - Filter or aggregate events that represent "Passive-Aggressive Commands" as described in Martin Fowler's blog [What do you mean by “Event-Driven”?](https://martinfowler.com/articles/201701-event-driven.html).
 These are often found when the object raising state changes is a listener to that event.
 One way to handle this could be to squash all policies, commands and events into a new policy and command, written to describe the whole process.
 Identify which events are listened to and what negative events might be raised as a result of any failures from the squashed commands, again only if they are listened to.

 #### Policies:
 Writing Policies can be important to ensure you have the correct flow and capturing the correct business requirement
  - Policies should be written as a business decision that guides an actor or system to the correct action.
- - The actor may be responsible for implementing the policy but they may not be responsible for defining the policy.
+ - The actor may be responsible for implementing the policy but are rarely responsible for defining the policy.
+When discovering Policies, it is always helpful to identify `Policy Makers`.
+   - Add a sticky to each policy to identify a name and role of someone in the company that can both detail and influence the policy.
    - If good Roles are identified in the `Event Storming` stage then you should be able to identify roles that influence the business decision.

 #### Thin Slices:
 Thin Slices can be heavily influenced by the goals of your project, but a good start might be to pick out a `golden path` and reduce it to the least set of events required to achieve the final outcome.